sherwoodben/bEngine-alpha/CONTRIBUTING.md

 In short:

-- Most "work" should be done on feature branches, which are then merged into the `dev` branch.
-These merges _may_ be squashed when merging to `dev` but also _may_ preserve individual commits.
+- Most "work" should be done on feature branches, which are then merged into the `main` branch.
 - Commit messages on feature branches _may_ follow "conventional commit" guidelines; at a minimum they _must_ be descriptive.
-- Once tests have been run (if they exist at that point) for "significant" progress-points on the  `dev` branch, the `dev` branch will be merged to `main`.
-These merges _must_ be squashed into one commit.
-- Commit messages on the `dev`/`main` branches _must_ follow "conventional commit" guidelines; furthermore commits to `main` _must_ be of type `fix`, `feature`, or `setup`---except for exceptional circumstances which might arise since I'm still learning the ropes of managing repositories like this.
+- Commit messages on the `main` branch _must_ follow "conventional commit" guidelines; furthermore commits to `main` _must_ be of type `fix`, `feat`, `setup` or `docs`---except for exceptional circumstances which might arise since I'm still learning the ropes of managing repositories like this.
 - All commits on the `main` branch after that which is tagged 0.0.0 should also be tagged, with the tag determined via semantic versioning (i.e. `MAJOR.MINOR.PATCH`).
+Exceptions may be made in the case of updates which only apply to documentation.

-Exceptions to the above were made in the preliminary "setup" phase of the repository.
+Exceptions to the above were made in the preliminary "setup" phase of the repository-- for instance there was a short lived `dev` branch that has been abandoned in favor of merging the feature branches directly to main.

 # Conventional Commit Types